 As you know, your ends are the oldest part of your hair and the most fragile.
 This makes your ends vulnerable to breakage.
 That’s not to say that your hair can’t break off in other places.
 It’s just more likely to take place at the ends of the hair shaft.

-So here’s 3 easy ways to protect those ends:
+Here’s 3 easy ways to protect your ends from breakage:

 Keep your ends well moisturized – Not with just water.
 Water evaporates and must be sealed into the hair.
 I find that using a butter based moisturizer (with water as the first ingredient), helps keep my ends very soft and moisturized.
 While you want to moisturize your entire head of hair (how often depends on your hair type), you want to pay special focus to the ends.
 You can moisturize your ends only right after styling your hair and still maintain your do.
 Simply, apply the moisturizer to your hands and scrunch it in.